Starter Guide to Weaving!

 Tools you will need:

-Loom: you can find Mini Weaving Kits, Small Weaving Looms, and Circular Weaving Kits from Fünem Studio in our shop - all are a great size to start a first project!
-I chose Fünem because their looms are beautiful, affordable and easy to use!
+Loom: you can find individual Small Weaving Looms, as well as kits, in our shop - all are a great size to start a first project!

 Weaving shuttle: optional for small loom projects.
 This carries your yarn back and forth across your work.
 It's useful when the loom and project are big enough that you are using a good amount of a single yarn color at a time.
 When you use a shuttle, it replaces a needle for guiding the yarn over and under your warp thread; you instead push the shuttle through the warp.
-This would be tight and awkward on our Circular Loom Kits (because those are pretty small), but might feel more natural with the Small Weaving Loom with heddle bar - it's up to you!
-Included with our Mini Weaving Kits and Small Weaving Loom.
+This might be a tight fit on our Circular Loom Kits (because those are pretty small), but would feel more natural with the Small Weaving Loom with heddle bar - it's up to you!
+Note: two shuttles are included with the purchase of every Small Weaving Loom.

 Ready to start?
 Let's do it: